What is Reiki?

 About my Journey into Mindfulness

-I have been long fascinated with the workings of the mind and how our thoughts and thinking can affect our wellbeing, so I decided to embark on a 3 year post graduate Master (MSc) Studies in Mindfulness with the University of Aberdeen.
+I have been long fascinated with the workings of the mind and how our thoughts and thinking can affect our wellbeing, so I decided to embark on a 3 year post graduate Master (MSc) Studies in Mindfulness with the University of Aberdeen, gaining a distinction classification.
 This course promotes the capacity to have an indepth understanding of the workings of the mind, and we research the field of mindfulness through the lenses of neuroscience, philosophy, and psychology.
 We also consider the origins of mindfulness which are deeply rooted in ancient wisdom traditions from the East.
 Secular mindfulness was introduced to the West in the late 1970's and programmes have grown and developed around much research in the fields of science around the mind.
 It is said that science is finally catching up with the essence of mindfulness, bringing with it a new wave in popularity.

 In addition to my MSc Studies I partook in a teacher training programme through the UK Mindfulness Association, leading to certification to teach the Mindfulness Based Living Course (MBLC).